Shape: Silvery False Spleenwort is a tall soft green color fern forming a leafy clump. It grows from a black creeping rhizome.

 Habitat: Silvery False Spleenwort requires rich, neutral to acidic moist soil in the shade.
 Sun is tolerated only if the soil is constantly moist.
 Fronds are straw-colored in the autumn.

-Comparisons: The Lady Fern, Athyrium filix-femina, also has pinnae that are alternate on the rachis, the lowest pinnae may point downward and the sori also form a herringbone pattern, but the pinnules of Lady Fern usually have pointed tips and the pinnule margins have small lobes where the viens reach the pinnule edge.
+Comparisons: The Lady Fern, Athyrium filix-femina, also has pinnae that are alternate on the rachis, the lowest pinnae may point downward and the sori also form a herringbone pattern, but the pinnules of Lady Fern usually have pointed tips and the pinnule margins have small lobes where the veins reach the pinnule edge.
 The indusia of Lady Fern has a toothed edge and the species lacks the profuse silvery hair of the Spleenwort.

 Silvery False Spleenwort ID notes: Above: The fronds are widest in the middle with tapering tips, upward pointing pinnae, arranged alternately.
 Fiddleheads are hairy.